"I have come that you may have life, an overflowing, abundant life."

 What's the Focus

-The focus of this traditional walking pilgrimage dating from the 9th century is on the abundant life.
+The focus of this pilgrimage is on the abundant life as you walk 92 miles over 8 days from Lucca to San Quirico d'Orcia, a journey from Chianti to Brunello, some of the most well known vineyards of Tuscany.
 The theme of vineyards in sacred texts are often used to symbolize prosperity, or God’s blessing and abundance.
 Vineyards are also a place of joy and gladness, where celebration, singing and cheer take place.
 You might say vineyards represent a place of shalom or peace, where the state of our souls can be tended to by the vinedresser.

 (based on 8 participant minimum)